 09/02/2018 – Update 2: VMware released a new security advisory (VMSA-2018-0007) in regards to mitigating CVE-2017-5753, CVE-2017-5715, and CVE-2017-5754 in VMware Virtual Appliances.

-12/02/2018 – Update 3: Another great summary in regards to the subject: Meltdown and Spectre: far from the solution?
+12/02/2018 – Update 3: Another excellent summary in regards to the subject: Meltdown and Spectre: far from the solution?

 New Year is a great time to save on purchasing different sort of things.
 Especially when you are planning to obtain new or update existing IT certification.